NOAA-OAR-WPO-SDII/Data-Forums/prep/what-to-bring.md

 ## 🧩 What to Keep in Mind

 As you participate in the Data Forums, keep your own **Data Story** and perspectives on integration in mind.
-Reflecting on these points during discussions will help you connect the sessions to your own work and see new opportunities.

 ---